kylenyh/knyh.github.io/README.md

 * Wave equation for electric and magnetic fields
 * Transformations of electric and magnetic fields

 ### Computer Science
-* Principles of quantum computing
+* Understanding the principles of quantum computing
 * Quantum algorithm simulations in quantum systems
 * Quantum circuit simulations in quantum systems
 * Quantum logic gate simulations in quantum systems